kyx0r/klec/README.md

 19. Added key to delete everything inside (cursor outside) () keybind: di)
 20. Added key to change . to -> on cursor line keybind: vh
 21. Added key to change -> to . on cursor line keybind: vg
+22. Added ex command "z" it does the same thing "!" does but the shell is launched in interactive mode, so stuff like aliases work.
+But it will cause vi to suspend.

 - surf -
 1. I took a fork from Francesco as a base, see the Readme in